eclipse-sumo/sumo/docs/web/docs/Demand/Automatic_Routing.md

-an error occurs on routing because no route can be found which includes all mandatory edges ("from", "to", and all stop edges in the correct order) and is connected (also respecting the vehicle class permissions) this is a fatal error and stops th simulation.
+an error occurs on routing because no route can be found which includes all mandatory edges ("from", "to", and all stop edges in the correct order) and is connected (also respecting the vehicle class permissions) this is a fatal error and stops the simulation.
 This can be switched off by using **--ignore-route-errors** which will leave the route untouched in the error case.
 If the vehicle did not have a route yet (because it was defined using a trip) and cannot find one and **--ignore-route-errors** is used, it will not be inserted.